BirkanGokbag/ReactJSTutorial/README.md

 ## Contributions
 Alyssa Langhals: Wrote the section for React components and JSX.

 Berkay Kaplan: Explained how to get the values from the form and the usage of fetch.
-Created Berkay's Section.md and this was used in formsAPI in the middleman website.
+Created Berkay's Section.md and this was eventually used in formsAPI.md in the middleman website.

 Birkan Gokbag: Wrote the section for props, and state.

 Rajeev Ravi: Wrote the section for setup, static HTML page and create-React-app.
+Revised everyone's sections.

 Michael Radey: Wrote the section for building and deploying the React app.
 Wrote the React app demo.